Reflecting on Teaching Without Self-Blame

 Let’s talk about how to do that.

-The Difference Between Reflection and Rumination
+The Difference Between Reflecting on Teaching and Rumination

 First, we need to separate two things that feel similar but are actually very different.